 A lot of people despise Delhi.

-Not me, though!
-It’s one of my favourite cities on the planet, and I fell for it from the moment I stepped foot on its busy streets.
+Because there’s just as much to love about it.
+In fact, Delhi is one of my favourite cities on the planet, and I fell for it from the moment I stepped foot on its busy streets.

 Let’s get started.